Healthy Homes Assessment Bluff Hill

 building insulation inspection

-A cozy dry home is an ideal house
+A cozy dry house is a healthy house

 Insulation Bluff Hill

-Insulation needs to be in compliance with the R-values for your area
+Insulation needs to meet the R-values required for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3

-• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – the remainder of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

-Find out all the details about this Healthy Homes insulation quality.
+Check out the complete details of this Healthy Homes insulation standard.

 Bluff Hill Moisture Ingress & Drainage